Sinbiose-Reefs/ReefSYN_data/README.md

 marine ecosystems (particularly coral and rocky reefs of the Brazilian marine biogeographical province (Spalding et al. 2007)).

-The ReefSYN is a team of researchers from several countries and institutions, interested in several dimensions of reef biodiversity, and on associated ecosystem services (Fig. 1).
+The ReefSYN is a team of 20 young and senior researchers, and 2 post-doctoral researchers, from several countries and institutions, interested in several dimensions of reef biodiversity, and on associated ecosystem services (Fig. 1).
 Our team is specially engaged in achieving a common objective: *To provide a synthesis about patterns and drivers of reef diversity and supplying of ecological services in Brazil*.
 More information about our group can be found at
 <https://reefsyn.weebly.com/home-us.html>.

 <img src="README_files/figure-gfm/unnamed-chunk-1-1.png" width="100%" height="100%" style="display: block; margin: auto;" />